nlpia/nlpia-bot/README.md

 ## Next Steps

-1. movie dialog in dajngo database to hold the statement->response pairs
+1. movie dialog in django database to hold the statement->response pairs
     1. graph schema compatible with MxGraph (draw.io) and other js libraries for editing graphs/flow   charts.
     2. ubuntu dialog corpus in db
     3. mindfulness faq corpus in db